-Attending trade shows to find products for gift baskets was my first and only buying method.
+Attending trade shows to find products for gift baskets was my first and only place to buy.

 For me, buying potato chips and pretzels at the supermarket was a no-no. Such items would never make my gift baskets special.
-In fact, supermarket products would let customers calculate the gift’s true cost, compare it to my sales price, and immediately decline buying.
+In fact, supermarket products would let my customers calculate the gift’s true cost, compare it to my sales price, and immediately decline buying from me.

 Finding unique foods and gifts to fill your gift baskets is not a difficult task.
-After all, you want products that showcase your talent.
+After all, you want goodies that showcase your talent.

-Such products also make the recipient feel as though you went to the ends of the earth to find goods just for her.
-This is why filling gift baskets with traditional brand name items is not a wise choice, especially if you are in business.
+Such products also make the receiver feel as though you went to the ends of the earth to find goods just for her.
+This is why filling gift baskets with traditional brand name items may not be a wise choice, especially if you are competing with other gift basket makers.